10 Actionable Tips for Setting Up a Trade Show Booth

 Why?
 Here’s some of what you’ll get out of it:

-• Increased customer interaction: If you create a booth that generates a lot of buzz, people will flock to it to see what all that buzz is about.
+- Increased customer interaction: If you create a booth layout that generates a lot of buzz, people will flock to it to see what all that buzz is about.

-So here’s how to set up a trade show booth to maximize customer interaction in those first crucial seconds.
+So, here’s how to set up trade show displays to maximize customer interaction in those first crucial seconds.

 Table of Contents

-How To Set Up A Trade Show Booth That Knocks Your Customers’ Socks Off
+How To Set Up a Trade Show Booth That Gets You Noticed

-No matter what show you’re going to, whether it’s the Consumer Electronics Show, E3, or even just the local home goods show, the best way to get customers to notice your booth is to have a booth that stands out from the crowd.
-While it’s certainly harder to do with a pre-made booth as compared to a custom trade show booth you get for the event, it’s certainly not impossible, as Camp of Champions USA showcases with their booth below.
+No matter what event you’re going to, whether it’s the Consumer Electronics Show, E3, or even just the local home goods show, the best way to get customers to notice your booth is to have a booth that stands out from the crowd using custom banner stands.
+While it’s certainly harder to do with a pre-made booth as compared to a custom trade show booth, it’s certainly not impossible, as Camp of Champions USA showcases with their booth below.

 In Camp of Champions’ case, they did two big things: they set out freebies for interested parties (the brochures and flyers on the right) and they set up a contest, with the winner getting a free week of summer camp.
 Contests are huge – if people think they’re going to win something, they’re more likely to stop by.